 - If you don't want to make the rosemary syrup, you can buy it.

 Smoke a coupe glass to flavor the inside: Light the dried rosemary sprig on fire, extinguish the flame, and place it inside the glass.

-In a mixing glass filled with ice, pour the scotch, rosemary syrup, and green liqueur.
+In a mixing glass filled with ice, pour the scotch, rosemary syrup, and Green Chartreuse.
 Stir well.